bdavidxyz/blog/_posts/2016-05-18-how-to-name-css-classes.md

-## 3. Don't use content, if it visually speaks louder
+## 3. Don't use content, if the picture speaks louder

 Let's say the header logo actually looks like this :

 ![Guillotine](http://res.cloudinary.com/toutuncafe/image/upload/c_scale,h_74,w_139/v1463738189/guillotine_cgxbrd.png)

-You can try to name the associated class 'guillotine' for example, everybody in your team will quickly understand what you are talking about.
+Then don't call it header-logo.

 ```css
 .guillotine {